 International Journal of Athletic Therapy & Training Online Subscription

-International Journal of Athletic Therapy & Training provides insights into issues in professional practice, highlights techniques in clinical sports health care, shares experiential knowledge, and presents practical applications of current research.
+International Journal of Athletic Therapy & Training (IJATT) highlights techniques in clinical sport health care, shares experiential knowledge, and presents practical applications of current, evidence-based research.

-The responsibilities assumed by athletic trainers and athletic therapists demand continually updated knowledge on a variety of topics and impose severe constraints on the amount of time available for reading.
-In a concise bimonthly format, the International Journal of Athletic Therapy & Training (IJATT—previously titled Athletic Therapy Today) provides insights into issues in professional practice, highlights techniques in clinical sport health care, shares experiential knowledge, and presents practical applications of current research.
+The responsibilities assumed by athletic trainers and athletic therapists demand continually updated knowledge on a variety of topics and impose severe constraints on the time available for reading.
+In a concise bimonthly format, the International Journal of Athletic Therapy & Training (IJATT—previously titled Athletic Therapy Today) provides insights into issues in professional practice, highlights techniques in clinical sport health care, shares experiential knowledge, and presents practical applications of current, evidence-based research.
 Because of IJATT’s dedication to presenting current information on the widest variety of topics, the Medical Library Association identified it as one of three source journals for athletic therapists.